Atharva2006/AutoDeleteWA/README.md

 2.Create a virtual environment (optional but recommended):

     python3 -m venv venv
--on Linux,use
+- on Linux,use

     source venv/bin/activate

--On Windows, use
+- On Windows, use

     venv\Scripts\activate